semgrep/semgrep-docs/docs/usage-limits.md

 * By purchasing additional licenses
 * By waiting for the next billing cycle

-### What if the first scan exceeds the contributor usage limit?
+### What if the first Semgrep scan exceeds the contributor usage limit?

 Semgrep will complete the first scan and a one-time 30-day free trial will automatically start.
 After the trial concludes, if scans are run on private repositories that exceed the usage limit, scans will not run until additional licenses are purchased.